deeksha7chauhan/NeetCode150Practice/README.md

 //creating an empty dictionary that you can start adding keys and values to.
 Field declaration: private Dictionary<string, List<Tuple<int, string>>> keyStore;
 Initialization (usually in constructor): keyStore = new Dictionary<string, List<Tuple<int, string>>>();

+#***LinkedList*** is a linear data structure that stores elements in a non-contiguous location.
+-In C#, **LinkedList** is the generic type of collection that is defined in the System.Collections.Generic namespace.
+-can store duplicate elements of the same type.
+-prefer linked list over arrays is due to ease of insertion and deletion in linked list.